coredataengineers/CDE-BOOTCAMP/09_aws_cloud/08-Amazon-Redshift/00-Redshift-Overview.md

 # OVERVIEW
-Amazon Redshift is a fully managed, petabyte-scale data warehouse service in the cloud.
+`Amazon Redshift` is a fully managed, `petabyte-scale` data warehouse service in the cloud.
-But let's break this down a bit, fully managed means it's a manage service by AWS, you don't need to build it yourself, basically with few clicks you have a functioning Datawarehousing system.
+But let's break this down a bit,
+- `Fully Managed` means it's manage by AWS.
+- you don't need to build it yourself, basically with few clicks you have a functioning `Datawarehousing System`.

-In addition to the above, Amazon Redshift is Distributed System, this mean it leverage the concept of Master and Slave architecture, where the Master designited what needs to be done to the slaves, it's also worth to know that Redshift leverage columnar storage concept to store it's data.
+In addition to the above, Amazon Redshift is `Distributed System`, this mean it leverage the concept of `Master and Slave Architecture`, where the `Master` designited what needs to be done to the `Slaves`. it's also worth to know that Redshift leverage `Columnar Storage` architecture to store it's data.

 Before anything, Amazon Redshift is an AWS service, Cluster is a resource you create within that service that let you build your Datawarehouse.
 To better understand Amazon Redshift, we need to understand what a `Redshift Cluster`, `Distributed System` and a `Columnar Storage` mean, the concept needs to be clear.
 We need to know that we are not here to write SQL against this cluster, but we need to properly